Los Terrones

 Boston University Medical Brigade January 2019 29 Otterbein University Medical Brigade & University of Pittsburgh Medical Brigade May 2019 31

-Northwestern University Medical Brigade & University of South Florida Medical Brigade & University of Mississippi Medical Brigade December 2019 31 FootHill College TeleBrigade July 2020 16
+Northwestern University Medical Brigade & University of South Florida Medical Brigade & University of Mississippi Medical Brigade December 2019 31 Foothill College TeleBrigade July 2020 16

 Marquette University Medical TeleBrigade December 2020 40 Stockton Academy Health TeleSquad February 2021 23